trifectatechfoundation/trifectatech-website/content/initiatives/workplans/codegen.md

 - TODO create documentation on possible improvements that are blocked by ...
 - TODO submit patches for low-hanging fruit improvements

-Effort: 8 person-weeks
+Timeline: Apr 2025 - Jun 2025 / Effort: 8 person-weeks

-## Future work/milestones
+## Phase 2

-### Draft Milestone 3: Create plan
+The work of Phase 1 will inform the next steps for this effort.
+We expect phase 2 will focus on high-reward improvements that require a larger, coordinated effort and collaboration.

-*We're in the process of gathering input to make this milestone more specific.
-This includes understanding prior work and ideas, and balancing expected effort and expected reward.*
+*We're in the process of gathering input for this phase.
+This includes understanding prior work and ideas, and balancing expected effort and expected reward.
+Contact us via [rustfasterthanc@trifectatech.org](mailto:rustfasterthanc@trifectatech.org) if you want to help.*

+The steps in organizing this phase include at least:

 - Create a coordinated plan
 - Get commitment of team members, contributers and backers
 - Secure funding for execution

-Effort estimate: 6-12 person-weeks

-### Draft Milestone 4: Execute the plan

 - Execute the plan
-- Be faster than C
+- Be faster than C ⚡

+Timeline estimate: Oct 2025 - Dec 2026
-Effort estimate: 1-2 person-years
+Effort estimate: 2 person-years